wp-plugins/thecartpress/readme.txt

 * New settings: see image in content and/or in excerpt (plus size, alignment and link)
 * Added more useful hooks for plugin development
 * Currency symbol
+* Admin bar configuration (Thanks to the community)
+* Settings: What to do after add to the cart (Thanks to the community)

 = 1.0.7 =
 * Improvements in Buy Button (less code)